ungermate/ungermate.github.io/postureDetection.md

 *Images demonstating what it looks like if I lean in either to the side or forward.
 Note the red text and lines indicating a certain value exceeding its optimal range*

+### Feedback

+I consider the visual elements changing (shown in previous section) to be a sort of feedback.
+However this is probably not the best way to do it since I would not like to have an open window showing myself all the time.
+I also tried implementing a warining tone/sound in addition but playing the sound seems a bit more tricky than anticipated as accessing the speakers messes with the camera feed and program execution.